 The Motion Picture & Television Fund (“MPTF”), an 84-year-old charity that provides social, charitable health care and senior services exclusively for entertainment industry members, administers the Writers Guild of America West (“WGAW”) Good and Welfare Emergency Assistance Fund (“Assistance”).

-The fund provides temporary emergency financial assistance, in the form of interest-free loans to Current and Post-Current members in good standing who are experiencing acute financial distress.
-They may contact MPTF Community Social Services (CSS) by calling (323) 634-3888, a voicemail number, to leave a message.
-Calls to this line are generally returned the same day; however, it can take up to 1-2 business days if the call volume is high.
+WGAW Current members in good standing and Post-Current members who are experiencing acute financial distress may contact MPTF Community Social Services (“CSS Professional”) by calling (323) 634-3888, a voice mail number, to leave a message.
+Calls to this line are returned the same day, typically within two (2) hours of the time the message is left.

-Applicants have the right to appeal a decision by the CSS professional.
-The applicant should write a letter to the MPTF Manager of Community Social Services stating why a change in the CSS professional’s decision is warranted.
-A packet, including the applicant’s letter, the budget, and the CSS professional’s reasons for assistance or denial should be forwarded by the MPTF to the WGAW for review.
+- Applicants have the right to appeal a decision by the Social Worker.
+The applicant should write a letter to the MPTF Manager of Community Social Services stating why a change in the Social Worker’s decision is warranted.
+A packet, including the applicant’s letter, the BUDGET, and the Social Worker’s reasons for assistance or denial should be forwarded by the MPTF to WGAW C.F.O. for review.
 The MFC will consider the appeal within two (2) months.
-Its decision is final.
+The decision by the MFC is final.